abr1server/yazdandavoudifar/README.md

 ##  July 24th 2021 - Script is not working on Centos 8 will have a fix soon !

+##  July 24th 2024 - Script is not working on Centos 8 will have a fix soon !

       _       __                  __      ______
      / \     [  |                /  |   .' ____ \
     / _ \     | |.--.   _ .--.   `| |   | (___ \_| .---.  _ .--.  _   __  .---.  _ .--.